Northeast Exceptional Local Educator Award

 A complete nomination shall include a cover page and nomination narrative as described below.

-NOMINATION NARRATIVE: The nomination narrative should make a case for the individual and program being delivered.
-Narratives must be written in Times New Roman font, 12 pt. or larger, single spaced.
-Nominations must address each of the five criteria below.
+NOMINATION NARRATIVE: The nomination narrative should make a strong case for the individual and program being delivered.
+Narratives must address the following five criteria written in 12 pt. font or larger, single spaced, 4000 words or less (ADMINISTRATIVE: 5 points).

 SUBMISSION INFORMATION AND DUE DATE

-All questions should be directed to [email protected].
-Nominators will receive a “confirmed receipt” within one week of submission.
-If a confirmation is not received, please resend the submission.
+Questions may be directed to [email protected] .
+Nominators will receive a “confirmed receipt” email within one week of submission.
+If confirmation is not received, the submission should be resent.